Emily Tarrier from London City Calling believes cruise holidays are for everyone, even younger travellers in their 20s and 30s.

 Plus the quality of food on board the Crown Princess was also extremely impressive.
 Having had the opportunity to peek inside the galley (the ship’s kitchen) and meet head chef Salvatore, who manages the 230 chefs and cooks on board, it was amazing to see the amount of care that goes into ensuring the high quality of every single dish.

-As well as the buffet, main dining rooms, cafe, burger joint and pizza bar that come as a part of the all-inclusive package for everyone on board, there were a few premium restaurants that could be enjoyed for a small surcharge.
+As well as the buffet, main dining rooms, cafe, burger joint and pizza bar that come as a part of the full-board package for everyone on board, there were a few premium restaurants that could be enjoyed for a small surcharge.

 Now I’m a huge foodie and I’m not exaggerating when I say that the four-course steak dinner I had at The Crown Grill Steakhouse on the Crown Princess was hands down the best meal I have ever eaten!
 More than worth the tiny $29 surcharge.